Gentle-Programmer/CI-Project-Dog-Training-Quiz/README.md

 ### Bugs to be Resolved

 No bugs identified after testing phase.

-One warning highlited upon html validation refering to line 41 of html code 'Warning: Empty heading.
-From line 41, column 9; to line 41, column 29, >↩        <h2 class="question"></h2>↩' The empty heading has dynamic content assigned from JavaScript therefore it remains empty.
+- One warning highlited upon html validation refering to line 41 of html code 'Warning: Empty heading.
+From line 41, column 9; to line 41, column 29, <h2 class="question"></h2> The empty heading has dynamic content assigned from JavaScript therefore it remains empty.
+- Two undefined variables highlighted upon JavaScript validation line 197 target and line 219 startBtn.

 ## Deployment